ThreeSixtyGiving/standard/documentation/guidance/before-starting.md

 ### Updating 360Giving data
 - Once you have published 360Giving data for the first time, you will decide whether to make updates to add more grants on an annual basis or more frequently.
-- It is a good idea to document your publishing process as a reminder for when you come to make an updates to your data.
+- It is a good idea to document your publishing process as a reminder for when you come to make updates to your data.

 <p>
     <a href="../../guidance/making-updates" class="button button--teal">Read more</a>